deshartman/twilio-agent-payments-mcp-server/README.md

 Parameters:
 - `callSid`: The Twilio Call SID for the active call

+IMPORTANT: The StartCapturePrompt.ts requires the user to enter a Call SID from the MCP Client side.
+This is a required parameter and the prompt will throw an error if it's not provided.

 NOTE: When handling Twilio calls, you need to understand which call leg Call SID you are working with.
 Twilio Payments need to be attached to the PSTN side call leg.
 If applied to the Twilio Client side, the DTMF digits will not be captured.
 As such this MCP Server assumes the correct call leg is being used.
 Typically it is checked as below: